notifhy/frontend/privacy.md

    - This involves comparing relevant data to determine whether a notification should be sent

 ## How Do We Store Your Data?
 This application stores data on a personal home server in Canada.
-Data is password-protected and is not intended to be reachable by others outside of those who operate this application.
+Data is stored in an encrypted database, which is stored on a password and BitLocker protected computer.
+Data is not intended to be reachable by others outside of those who operate this application.

-Backups are encrypted and stored through cloud storage providers like Google Cloud or Microsoft OneDrive.
+Backups, which consist of the encrypted database, are stored through Google Drive.
+These backups occur roughly every 30 minutes.

+While we strive for the best security possible, absolute protection cannot be guaranteed.
+As stated in our Terms of Service, we are not liable for damages.

 Data is kept until it is no longer necessary for the usage described above.